ConnorBechler/ConnorBechler.github.io/index.md

 [DiSpeechEval](https://github.com/ConnorBechler/dispeecheval): A python tool I am developing for the quick summarization of speech quantity and quality using voice activity detection.

 [wav2vec2fasr](https://github.com/ConnorBechler/wav2vec2fasr-repo): A collection of resources and python interface I am developing for finetuning wav2vec2 models for low-resource automatic speech recognition and forced alignment.

+<a id='Hobbies'></a>

+## Non-Academic Interests

+I greatly enjoy modern fencing, primarily epee.
+I have dabbled in game design.
+Hiking and backpacking provide me with a great deal of joy.
+While I am not always the fastest chef, I find cooking to be both soothing and satisfying.
+I enjoy both tea and coffee without particular partisanship.

+I am always in the market for new books, recipes, and hiking spots!
+If you are feeling generous, send me your recommendations via email.